theo-moret/FirstOrderOptim/readme.md

 The goal is to provide a clear understanding of how each optimization method works, with clean, readable code.

-📚 A detailed blog post will come soon.

 ---

 ## Features